 The electric motor adds heft and further stability to the device, while also greatly increasing its size and weight.
 This can be an issue when needing clearance to fit under low-set vehicles and when it comes to storage, but is a bonus when it comes to a functional point of view, as this thing is nearly as stable as a jack stand.

 The high price of this product is what kept us from naming it number one, however we feel the number of features and goodies included justify that price – nonetheless, dropping this amount of cash for a gimmick, no matter how practical, isn’t going to be our top recommendation.

-- √ Designed for Sedan and SUV: Two removable raised heads are respectively designed for Sedan and SUV.
+- Best choice for Sedan and SUV(under 3T): Two removable raised heads are respectively designed for Sedan and SUV.
 Vehicles under 3 ton can be easily lifted, but DO NOT use it on the trucks and those...

-- Get Done in Minutes: It takes ONLY about 2 minutes to reach maximum height (42cm) with loading capacity as high as 3T.
+- Get Done in Minutes: It takes ONLY about 2 minutes to reach a maximum height (42cm) with loading capacity as high as 3T.
 Whether men or women can replace the tire with ease in any emergent case.

-- Built-in flashlight for Night Use: The convenient built-in flash LED light enables operation at night or in the dimmed light without the requirement of additional lighting tools.
+- Built-in flashlight for Night Use: The convenient built-in flash LED light enables operation at night or in the dimmed light without any additional lighting tools.
 Two-way power supply(12V outlet or...

 Pittsburgh Automotive 3 Ton Heavy Duty Ultra Low Profile Steel Floor Jack

 Pittsburgh Automotive’s 3 ton floor jack fits the niche for really low profile jacks.
 This caters to prospective buyers who either have a really low-set vehicle, or not a lot of storage space to fit their jacks.
 Keep in mind that being low set also makes the extension height of the arm relatively low compared to other jacks, so if you’re looking at this due to storage concerns, make sure your car isn’t set too high for it to be effective.